pedroarauj09/devenv_aws_terraform/README.md

 # Dev Environment with Terraform and AWS

 ## Overview
 This project automates the provisioning of a development environment on AWS using Terraform.
 The infrastructure includes a Virtual Private Cloud (VPC), subnets, security groups, EC2 instances, and other AWS resources.
 The setup enables developers to SSH into an EC2 instance using VS Code for seamless development.
-Was done in
+Was done in MoreThanCertified platform course.

 ## Architecture
 <div align="center">